bemnlam/CookieRecipeFromMac/README.md

 # CookieRecipeFromMac
-A secret recipe hidden in mac
+A secret recipe found in mac

+# Open Terminal in Mac and type
+`Open /usr/share/emacs/22.1/etc/COOKIES`